tvdboom/ATOM/docs_sources/user_guide/training.md

 * Filling the `early_stopping_rounds` parameter directly in `est_params`.
   Don't forget to add `_fit` to the parameter to call it from the fit method.

-After fitting, the model will get the `evals` attribute, a dictionary of the train and test performances per round (also if early stopping wasn't applied).
+After fitting, the model gets the `evals` attribute, a dictionary of the train and test performances per round (also if early stopping wasn't applied).
 Click [here](../../examples/early_stopping) for an example using early stopping.